 Artificial Intelligence or AI, i.e. the ability of a machine to demonstrate human capabilities such as reasoning or planning, is in this respect one of the fastest developing areas of technology.
 And those who have been lucky enough to benefit from the services offered by Contents.com know something about this!

 However, this frenzy is in a way starting to scare some of the ‘flesh and blood’ professionals: there is indeed a fear that in the future AI will completely replace the human intellect.
-But is this really the case?

 Let us try to shed some light on the matter, explaining in 10 points what the benefits and risks of using artificial intelligence in content creation might really be.